JohnGrime/MolecularUtilities/Programs/README.md

 ## <a name="FluctuationSpectrum2"></a> FluctuationSpectrum2

-This program is functionally identical to [FluctuationSpectrum](#FluctuationSpectrum), but instead of using the specialized LAMMPS file handling code it uses a more general representation of atoms and molecules etc. This in principle allows the straightforward addition of atomic filtering and support for other file formats etc, but it' also slightly slower and requires more memory.
+This program is functionally identical to [FluctuationSpectrum](#FluctuationSpectrum), but instead of using the specialized LAMMPS file handling code it uses a more general representation of atoms and molecules etc. This in principle allows the straightforward addition of atomic filtering and support for other file formats etc, but it's also slightly slower and requires more memory.

 I've therefore included these two programs as separate entries for now.

 ## <a name="GenerateMembranes"></a> GenerateMembranes